 - Type “ipconfig” and press Enter.

-- Your router IP should be in the “Default Gateway” line.
+- Your router IP will be in the “Default Gateway” line.

 Next up: MacOs.

-How to find router IP address on MacOS X
+How to find my router IP address on MacOS X

-Here’s how you find the router IP on a modern Apple computer:
+Here’s how you find the router IP on an Apple computer:

 - Click the Apple icon (should be on the top left) and select System Preferences.